As Environmental, Social, and Governance (ESG) investing becomes more popular, the wealth management and 401(k) industry is taking notice.

 SRI funds may also offer advisors and plan sponsors an advantage in competitive markets.

-Plan sponsors who offer such options can appeal to an increasing number of socially-engaged employees.
+Plan sponsors who offer such options can appeal to an increasing number of socially engaged employees.

-In its latest Field Assistance Bulletin, the Department of Labor (DOL) confirmed that defined contribution plans can include SRI options, as long as they perform as well as and cost no more than traditional unscreened investment options.
+In its latest Field Assistance Bulletin, the Department of Labor (DOL) confirmed that defined contribution plans can include SRI options, as long as they perform as well and cost no more than traditional unscreened investment options.

 Plans can even include ESG-screened target date funds as qualified default investment assets (QDIAs), as long as they don’t have lower-return or higher-risk potential than comparable non-ESG alternatives.